JorreSpijker/mia/README.md

-# mia
+# ES6-MVC

-Mia game in ES6 MVC framework
+Starter for an ES6 MVC project.